 Please refer to the information in the attention box below!
 (2) Device List Lists all devices in this zone.
 Devices can either be chosen from presets or user-defined.
-Also a "Standard-dataset" representing a common household can be created with the button on the right side.
-This "Standard dataset" can be used if the exact number or type of household appliances are not yet know.
+Also a " Standard-dataset " representing a common household can be created with the button on the right side.
+This " Standard dataset " can be used if the exact number or type of household appliances are not yet know.
 It does not contain predefined energy consumptions or similar requirements.
 This must be defined by the user.
 Also, the reference quantity of a device can be selected.

-(3) Additional Data

-Here, additional data that describes the selected device can

-be entered, for example energy demand.
+(3) Additional Data Here, additional data that describes the selected device can be entered, for example energy demand.
 New Create a new element in this list.

-Delete Delete the selected element.

-Copy the selected element.

-Insert a copied element.
-The "Insert Position" specifies

-• "after" the selected element

-• "before" the selected element

-"exchange" the selected element with the copied one
+Delete Delete the selected element. Сору Copy the selected element.
+2 Insert Insert a copied element.
+The "Insert Position" specifies where the copied element will be positioned.
+Insert Position Controls where a copied element will be inserted: "after" the selected element "before" the selected element "exchange" the selected element with the copied one